jdeath/RTLAMR2MQQT/README.md

 - mqtt_password
 - msgType
 - ids

-The message topic is the same as in

 3) Copy rtl2mqtt.sh to your hass.io config dir in a subdir called rtlamr2mqtt.
 i.e.